IdentityPython/JWTConnect-Python-OidcRP/CONTRIBUTING.md

 # Contributing to JwtConnect

-All contributions to JwtConnect are welcome!
+All contributions to the Python JwtConnect packages are welcome!

 Note that as this library is planned to be used in high-profile production code, we insist on a very high standards for the code and design, but don't feel shy: